Frequently Asked Questions about COVID-19

 Encourage your workforce to download the HUB Connect App for ongoing updates and select Ontario if their region is not listed.

 The employer must regularly monitor the health of workers who are self-isolating, as well as any employee who becomes ill after the self-isolation period.

-- During the self-isolation period, the employer should communicate with workers daily by call, text, e-mail, or in-person (if no other option is available, while maintaining a 2-meter physical distance), and ask if he/she is experiencing any symptoms.
+- During the self-isolation period, the employer must communicate with workers daily by call, text, e-mail, or in-person (if no other option is available, while maintaining a 2-meter physical distance), and ask if he/she is experiencing any symptoms.
 A record of responses should be maintained.
 Use the Daily Health Check Log to keep track of each worker’s health status.

-- If a worker develops symptoms at any point, the employer must immediately arrange for the worker to be fully isolate from others and call the Windsor-Essex County Health Unit (519) 258 – 2146 ext.
-1420
+- If a worker develops symptoms at any point, the employer must immediately arrange for the worker to be fully isolate from others and call the Windsor-Essex County Health Unit (519) 258 – 2146

 Employers should implement passive and active screening measures at the farm.